oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Verifiable Credential is no longer valid.
 See [@!RFC7519] for more information.
 * `cnf`
     * REQUIRED when Cryptographic Key Binding is to be supported.
 Contains the confirmation method as defined in [@!RFC7800].
-It SHOULD contain a JWK as defined in Section 3.2 of [@!RFC7800].
+It is RECOMMENDED that a JWK is contained as defined in Section 3.2 of [@!RFC7800].
 For Cryptographic Key Binding, the Key Binding JWT in the Combined Format for Presentation MUST be signed by the key identified in this claim.
 * `type`
     * REQUIRED.
 The type of the Verifiable Credential, e.g., `https://credentials.example.com/identity_credential`, as defined in (#type-claim).